auerlab/generand/README.md

 # generand

-Generate random genomic data in FASTA/FASTQ, SAM, or VCF format, output to the standard output.
+Generand is a simple and fast tool to generate random genomic data in FASTA/FASTQ, SAM, or VCF format, output to the standard output.

 Output data is completely random and suitable for basic testing and benchmarking of new programs, or for quickly generating small samples for academic purposes.
+For FASTA/FASTQ, the data generated are "ideal", in that each base content is close to 25%, quality stores are good, etc.
+Try running fastq on generand fastq output to see for yourself.

-Generand is especially useful for generating large test inputs on-the-fly so that they need not be manually generated and/or stored.
+Generand is especially useful for generating large test inputs on-the-fly so that they need not be manually downloaded, generated and/or stored.
+Hence, it offers extreme convenience if you don't care much about the content of your files.

-Currently the randomization is very simplistic, but we will likely add paramaters in the future to allow generating more realistic data for specific situations.
+Currently the randomization is simplistic, but we plan to add paramaters in the future to give the user some control over data properties such as GC content, quality distribution, etc.

 # Usage